kingsdigitallab/alice-thornton/frontend/posts/news/2024-09-03-yorks-arch-hist-soc.md

 The conference will take place on Saturday 19th October in Harrogate.

-More details and a link to the full programme is available [here](https://www.yas.org.uk/Meetings/History-of-Yorkshire-Conference?fbclid=IwY2xjawE-nKdleHRuA2FlbQIxMAABHYEoeOrQpR1s0zYn2PeORs6jmXKA7E4wqg_D6AlUmA3KOu2BmuEZ_QvmoA_aem_IJogwbvhMunl-BxtdO24xA).
+More details and a link to the full programme are available via the [Yorkshire Archaeological and Historical Society](https://www.yas.org.uk/Meetings/History-of-Yorkshire-Conference?fbclid=IwY2xjawE-nKdleHRuA2FlbQIxMAABHYEoeOrQpR1s0zYn2PeORs6jmXKA7E4wqg_D6AlUmA3KOu2BmuEZ_QvmoA_aem_IJogwbvhMunl-BxtdO24xA).